leesjensen/240notes/README.md

 I continued working through the different pieces.
 I had to add a history of moves to `board` in order to get castle and en passant to work.
 Java is coming back to me.
 I am not quite sure the interfaces are correct.
 I have to cast the implementations in several cases (especially with `board`) in order to provide the operations I need.
 I could use static methods, but it seems like operations like `isSquareEmpty` or `isOriginalPosition` make sense for the board interface.
 Perhaps this should all be on `game`.
 That actually makes more sense, but we only pass around board.
 I suppose I could add static methods to `game` that do my helper calculations.
 Some are very specific though, such as when I calculate en passant I need to access the history of moves.

 I got all the tests to pass after about 7 days (~15 hours) with 25 commits.

+### 2-server-design

+It seems to me that 2 and 3 modules are backward.
+At least there has to be a high level design that isn't discussed.
+It should start from the user's perspective and work its way down to the database.
+With the user's actions defined, you can talk about objects, with objects you can talk about endpoints, and finally what you are going to store in the database.

+I followed the instructions `GettingStarted-ServerDesign.docx` and copied over the single exception class file.
+I then reviewed `ServerDesign.docx`.
+This basically says make classes for the `services`, `request`, `response`, `DOA`, and `model` classes.

+We use the term `service` when I think we really mean endpoint.
+A service usually refers to a collection of endpoints that `serve` a particular function.

+The next step is to diagram out my service.
+I'm afraid I won't design it the way the example does.
+However, here are the pieces I will create:

+- Model for user, game, auth.
+- DAO for each of the model objects.
+- Service class
+- Endpoint class for
+  - Clear - this is a weird one because it doesn't require auth
+  - Register
+  - Login
+  - Logout
+  - List games
+  - Create game
+  - Join game (as player or observer)
+  - (not in spec) Leave game
+  - (not in spec) Get board
+  - (not in spec) Make move (maybe is this over websocket?)
+  - (not in spec) notify of move (maybe is this over websocket?)
+- Request class for each endpoint that converts JSON to parameters.
+- Response class for each endpoint to converts parameters to JSON.

+### 3-web-api

+- Shouldn't `clear` be a `DELETE` instead of a `POST`.
+- How do you observe?
+- How do you actually play the game?